Top 11 Protective Herbs in Witchcraft

 Its ally, Artemisia annua, shares its ghost-walking strength.

-Check out Wormwood in Witchcraft and War: From Babylon to Balkan Graves to find out more about its mystical powers.
+Check out Wormwood: From Babylon To The Balkans to find out more about its mystical powers.

 Angelica (Angelica archangelica)